 Here we come back to the way that BOM is utilised on your mesh head and/or body: whether it’s native BOM support or a relay.
 And—as before—you need to check the documentation for your particular body part of choice, as I can only cover generic possibilities here.
 I’ll cover two of those possibilities (with brand examples) below:

 - Slink Redux body: the ‘redux’ version of Slink’s bodies are a single-layer, native BOM example.
 Whereas the ‘classic’ version of the body had four layers (nicknamed ‘onion skin’ layers, from the fact that they are literally four copies of the body, each closely layered on top of the other) – skin, tattoo, underwear, and clothing – the ‘redux’ version has just one layer: skin.
 And that skin is pre-textured with the BOM ‘bake’ textures.
-You cannot use any appliers whatsoever on the ‘redux’ bodies.
+You cannot use any appliers whatsoever on the ‘redux’ bodies (although they do now have an Omega bridge for some limited applier use).
 You can read more about why Slink has taken this route here at their website.

-- Maitreya Lara body: Maitreya has opted to keep the ‘onion skin’ layers and is using a BOM relay.
+- Maitreya Lara body: Maitreya has opted to keep the ‘onion skin’ layers (in the form of additional wearable objects) and is using a BOM relay.
 You can use any other appliers on top of this (as well as layering system stuff beneath), but you cannot use a skin applier.
 If you use a skin applier then—since the BOM relay is a skin applier in its own right—you will simply replace the BOM ‘bake’ textures on your body and BOM capability will stop.
 You can read more about why Maitreya has taken this route here at their website.

 Mesh heads will work in the same way.
 If they have been reduced to a single layer, pre-textured native BOM version then you cannot use any appliers on them.
 You will only be able to use system layers.
 However, if they are making use of a BOM relay then you can use the BOM relay so that your underlying system skin bakes onto your head.
 You can then layer up to 59 other system layers onto your underlying system head (the total is 60, of which your system skin counts as 1) on top of that (yes, you can layer 59 lots of makeup if you really want to!) and then add up to 2 more (depending on your mesh head brand) non-skin appliers on your mesh head.